 PPA 2.04 NUPUD and NCNUPUD Proposals.
 NUPUD & NCNUPUD proposals should only be supported in the Plains Planning area as a means of preserving and conserving large tracts of land identified in the Boulder County Comprehensive Plan as possessing significant environment features, including but not limited to significant agricultural land and sensitive or important ecosystems.

-View from Ron Stewart Preserve at Rabbit Mountain
+View from Rabbit Mountain, Longmont

 Transferable Development Rights